 5 Surprising Ways to Love Your Heart

 Heart disease is still the number one killer of both men and women.
 The good news: It can often be prevented.
 While keeping your heart healthy is serious business, it can also be fun.
-In honor of American Heart Month, we’ve put together five surprisingly enjoyable ways for you to show your heart some extra love.
+We’ve put together five surprisingly enjoyable ways for you to show your heart some extra love.

 As if you needed more reason to book those plane tickets: Taking time off can cut your heart attack odds by almost one-third.
 Researchers suspect that vacation-takers may have better heart health because time off helps reduce stress -- one of the biggest contributors to heart disease.
 And vacation time provides opportunities to do other good-for-your-health things, like reconnecting with family and friends, getting outdoors and pursuing fun hobbies.

 Go ahead – rip open that dark chocolate candy bar, or treat yourself to a luscious chocolate-covered strawberry.
 Turns out chocolate doesn’t just tickle your taste buds; studies show small amounts of dark chocolate can lower your blood pressure, increase blood vessel health and improve your good cholesterol.
 The magic ingredient: flavonoids, antioxidants believed to be the active ingredient that gives chocolate its heart-healthy benefits.
 Just remember, a standard chocolate bar is between 200 and 300 calories – so indulge in moderation.

 The next time you feel guilty about spending extra time in bed, just remember you’re doing your heart a favor.
 As little as one extra hour of sleep can lower your risk of developing calcium deposits in your arteries, a precursor of heart disease.
 Sleep also protects you from too much exposure to the stress hormone cortisol, which causes high blood pressure.